nouseforaname1/When-To-Charge-Carbon-Intensity-Forecast/README.md

 It also shows you the current carbon intensity, the minimum foreseen in the forecast and also the local generation mix (it varies a lot geographically - have a play with the website to see what I mean).
 Look at the code to understand the colour coding - but IIRC, red is fossil, yellow solar, blue hydro and wind, grey imports (like French nuclear), and I think I made nuclear green, as on the short-medium term horizon, I count it as such - alter the code if you have another view).
 Just as a note - the API calculates import carbon intensity from available data.
 If you're in the SE, we appear to get a lot of low-CO2 French nuclear energy to supply baseload.

+Note the generation mix colour coding underplays the contribution of renewables during low carbon periods - as the height of the graph is CO2 intensity (not total generation).

 The idea is, if you have an EV (or anything that intermittently sucks in lots of juice from the grid) - and are able to time your charged/use - you can use this to judge when you will cause least CO2 to be generated.

 e.g. this weekend one day was windy, and by extending my 'low State-of-Charge comfort zone' (how long I was happy to have a low SoC at ~10%) by a day - I was able to reduce the CO2 generated in charging my car to a third of what it would have been.